John Véron: Works

 At about 1560, Véron published "A moste necessary treatise of free wil not onlye against the Papists, but also against the Anabaptists" (London); and subsequently in 1561 "The Huntynge of Purgatorye to Death" (London), an adaptation of works of Pierre Viret dedicated to Francis Russell, 2nd Earl of Bedford, and "The Overthrow of the Justification of Works", dedicated to James Blount, 6th Baron Mountjoy.
 He was also the author of "A frutefull Treatise of Predestination... with an Apology of the same... whereunto are added... a very necessary boke against the free wyll men, and another of the true justification of faith and the good workes proceadynge of the same" (London, 1563?), dedicated to the queen; "A strong defence of the Marryage of Pryestes", and "A strong Battery against the Idolatrous Invocation of the dead Saintes" (London, 1562).

 John Awdelay (fl.
 1559–1577) wrote some verses to his memory, (Poetry of Reign of Elizabeth, Parker Soc.
-1845), and in 1575 Rodolphus Waddington published a "Latin-English Dictionary" for which Véron had left in a manuscript.
+1845).
+In 1575 Rodolphus Waddington published a "Latin-English Dictionary" for which Véron had left in a manuscript.